-A chocolate brownie batter smoothie high in protein, fiber, potassium, anti-oxidants and more from rolled oats, yogurt, dark chocolate, and avocado.
+A chocolate brownie batter smoothie high in protein, fiber, potassium, anti-oxidants and more from avocado, zucchini, rolled oats, yogurt, and dark chocolate.
 Vegan, dairy-free and delicious.

 Chocolate Brownie Batter Smoothie